The Keto Diet Unveiling the Science, Benefits, and Practical Tips

 Ketogenic Diets Can Help You Lose Weight

 A ketogenic diet is an effective way to lose weight and lower risk factors for disease.
-In fact, research shows that the ketogenic diet may be as effective for weight loss as a low fat diet.
-What’s more, the diet is so filling that you can lose weight without counting calories or tracking your food intake.
+Research shows that the ketogenic diet may be as effective for weight loss as a low-fat diet.
+Moreover, the diet is so filling that you can lose weight without counting calories or tracking your food intake.

-One review of 13 studies found that following a very low carb, ketogenic diet was slightly more effective for long-term weight loss than a low fat diet.
-People who followed the keto diet lost an average of 2 pounds (0.9 kg) more than the group that followed a low fat diet.
+One review of 13 studies found that following a very low-carb, ketogenic diet was slightly more effective for long-term weight loss than a low-fat diet.
+People who followed the keto diet lost an average of 2 pounds (0.9 kg) more than those who followed a low-fat diet.
 What’s more, it also led to reductions in diastolic blood pressure and triglyceride levels.
-Another study in 34 older adults found that those who followed a ketogenic diet for 8 weeks lost nearly five times as much total body fat as those who followed a low fat diet.
+Another study of 34 older adults found that those who followed a ketogenic diet for eight weeks lost nearly five times as much total body fat as those who followed a low-fat diet.

 Ketogenic Diets for Diabetes and Prediabetes

-Another study in 349 people with type 2 diabetes found that those who followed a ketogenic diet lost an average of 26.2 pounds (11.9 kg) over a 2-year period.
-This is an important benefit when considering the link between weight and type 2 diabetes.
-What’s more, they also experienced improved blood sugar management, and the use of certain blood sugar medications decreased among participants throughout the course of the study.
+Another study of 349 people with type 2 diabetes found that those who followed a ketogenic diet lost an average of 26.2 pounds (11.9 kg) over two years.
+This is a significant benefit when considering the link between weight and type 2 diabetes.
+Moreover, they also experienced improved blood sugar management, and the use of certain blood sugar medications decreased among participants throughout the study.

 Epilepsy.
 Research has shown that the ketogenic diet can cause significant reductions in seizures in epileptic children.